-Finally, the company has access to commercially sensitive information of its wholesale customers.
-In order to avoid that the company would misuse such information or gain an unfair competitive advantage, telecoms and competition laws require the strict application of Chinese Walls between wholesale and retail departments.
+The company has access to commercially sensitive information received from its competitors (e.g. wholesale customers, competing TV distributors, broadcasters and producers).
+In order to avoid that the company would misuse such information or gain an unfair competitive advantage, telecoms and competition laws require the strict application of Chinese Walls to prevent that commercially sensitive information will be used to determine Telenet's future market behavior.